Pushedskydiver/atom-css-grid-snippets/README.md

 ![CSS grid snippets in atom](https://s10.postimg.org/lp7ivhwop/css_grid_snippets.gif)

 ### What's Included?
 You can see the list of the CSS grid snippets in the tables below. i have organized the tables into grid container and grid item snippets.
 Alternatively, once you install the package you can view the snippets in the Settings View.
-Basically, it's snippets like `dg` for ```display:grid;```
+Basically, it's snippets like `dg` for ```display: grid;```
 *display: grid;* and `gg` for ```grid-gap: 20px;```.

 ### Grid Container Snippets